equinor/radix-cicd-canary/README.md

 ### From a local machine

-The tests are deployed to the cluster through a Helm chart, but first build the docker file (default it will push to radixdev.
+NOTE: The following only applies to development.
+Proper installation is done through installing base components and Flux Helmrelease.
+The tests can be deployed to the cluster through a Helm chart, but first build the docker file (default it will push to radixdev.
 With ENVIRONMENT=prod it will push to radixprod):

 ```bash
 make deploy-via-helm ENVIRONMENT=<dev|prod> CLUSTER_FQDN=<clustername>.<clustertype>.radix.equinor.com